vasilakisfil/Introspected-REST/README.md

 Unfortunately for a reason unknown to us, HTTP spec requires the clients to not cache responses of HTTP OPTIONS, essentially breaking out thinking of detaches hypermedia and other metadata from plain data.
-In practice though, adding cache headers in that HTTP method should be possible although limittions by existing client implementations could exist.
+In practice though, adding cache headers in that HTTP method should be possible although limitations by existing client implementations could exist.
 If an API designer doesn't want to break this part of HTTP spec then she should define the introspection process through the other suggested solutions, or come up with a new one.
 What is important though is that, as Introspected REST specifies, introspection process should be recognizably distinct from regular requests.

-The authors of Introspected REST don't see the reasoning of this constraint by HTTP spec and advise the community to investigate the possibility of ingonring this limitation and proceed with HTTP OPTIONS introspection process that fits best to this architectural style.
+The authors of Introspected REST don't see the reasoning of this constraint by HTTP spec and advise the community to investigate the possibility of ignoring this limitation and proceed with HTTP OPTIONS introspection process that fits best to this architectural style.
 Eventually, that would lead the IETF to completely drop it from HTTP spec.
-Also, although the change itself could be considererd as breaking because we alter a functionality that [RFC 7231](https://tools.ietf.org/html/rfc7231) specifies, this alteration does not break existing clients but only the existing spec, because allowing clients to cache a response, which previously was not allowed, is backwards compatible.
+Also, although the change itself could be considered as breaking because we alter a functionality that [RFC 7231](https://tools.ietf.org/html/rfc7231) specifies, this alteration does not break existing clients but only the existing spec, because allowing clients to cache a response, which previously was not allowed, is backwards compatible.